MerginMaps/docs/src/layer/text/index.md

+---
+description: The Text Edit widget can be used for single-line or multiline text inputs.
+---

 # Text

 Adding or editing text is the most common method for inserting information within the forms.
 The **Text Edit** widget can be used for single-line or [multiline](#multiline-text) text inputs for fields with `Text (string)` or `varchar` data types.